petersolimine/AgentWorld/readme.md

 #### Steps
 1. Clone this repository
 2. `cd` into the repository
-3. type `cp .env.example .env` and add your OpenAI API key to `.env`
+3. type `cp .env.example .env` and add your OpenAI API key to the newly created `.env` file
 4. type `docker-compose up --build` to start the server and sample agents
 5. Navigate to `http://localhost:3000` to follow along